Konayukiw/statflex/README.md

 > /s settings - Opens clickable settings.

-> /s help - Shows help message similar to this release note.
+> /s help - Shows help message similar to this readme.

 **_This mod is NOT officially agreed by Hypixel, stop using if you are scared about ban._**